Five Good Budget Spectrum Games

 The games programmer Peter Gough managed to put together a playable and slick shoot em up that put many full priced arcade games to shame.

-The game was nicely presented, colourful and dotted with nice spot effects along with a nice blend of humour (each life was represented by a different pilot with different hobbies etc).
+The game was nicely presented, colourful and dotted with nice spot effects along with a nice blend of humour: For example each life was represented by a different pilot with different hobbies and so on.

-We like this game so much that we reviewed it on our ZX Spectrum Games main site and also managed to talk to Peter Gough about the development of this game (and others).
+We like this game so much that we reviewed it on our ZX Spectrum Games main site and also managed to talk to Peter Gough about the development of this game. along with other titles he worked on.
 He is one of our featured ZX Spectrum legends.

 Gunstar is a cult budget classic that was easily well worth £1.99 back in 1987!